President Trump declares Sunday as ‘National Day of Prayer’ amid coronavirus concerns

-TAMPA (CNN) – President Trump says he is declaring Sunday, March 15 as a National Day of Prayer.
+TAMPA, Fla.
+(WFLA/CNN Newsource) — President Trump has declared Sunday, March 15 as a National Day of Prayer.

 In a tweet the President said: